micro-os-plus/hello-world-qemu-template-xpack/README.md

 ### Build and test

-The generated project includes dependencies to all build tools, except the toolchain, which must be available in a system location, such that the build system generator can find it.
+The generated project includes dependencies to all build tools, including the toolchain, and running the tests can be done immediately.

 ```console
 % cd my-project